The Ultimate Mumbai Street Food Guide

 - Carry cash and sanitiser.
 Most stalls are cash-first (though UPI is now common).
 Wet wipes and hand sanitiser are your friends — there are rarely sinks.

 - Ease in.
-If you’re not used to Indian street food, don’t go from zero to a full Mohammed Ali Road crawl on night one.
-Start with fried, cooked-to-order items and build up your tolerance over a few days.
+If you are not used to Indian street food, do not go from zero to a full Mohammed Ali Road crawl on night one.
+Start with fried, cooked-to-order items and build up over a few days.

 - Watch the monsoon.
 During heavy monsoon months, be extra picky — waterlogging and humidity are hard on hygiene.
 Fried and freshly griddled items are safest then.